MKLab-ITI/JGNN/README.md

 ## Examples
 Under construction.
 Look at the package mklab.JGNN.examples for working examples.
 For this first draft version, only relational GNNs work correctly.

-## Quick set up of a graph neural network
+## Quick set up of a GNN
 Under construction

 ## Tutorials

+#### Primitives
-**Primitives.** A collection of vector and matrix primitives support low-level arithmetic operations, in-place version of the same operations and both sparse and dense memory structures.
+[link](docs/Primitives.md) A collection of vector and matrix primitives support low-level arithmetic operations, in-place version of the same operations and both sparse and dense memory structures.
 The can also support applications outside the scope of the library.
-For details on primitives please visit [this link](docs/Primitives.md)
+This tutorial covers the use of machine learning primitives.

+#### Models and builders
-**Models and builders.** Parameter learning tasks can be automated by defining symbolic pipelines.
-To this end, builder tools can be used to create models from String expressions.
-For details please visit [this link](docs/Models.md).
+[link](docs/Models.md) Learning tasks can be automated by defining symbolic pipelines.
+This tutorial covers tools that can be used to create trainable machine learning models, including builders that can build those tools from simple String expressions.

+#### Datasets
-**Datasets.** A collection of publically available datasets that can be automatically downloaded and imported from respective external sources to facilitate benchmarking tasks.
+A collection of publically available datasets that can be automatically downloaded and imported from respective external sources to facilitate benchmarking tasks.